freakydude/freakydude.github.io/content/posts/2025-02-26-Install-Armbian-BTT-CB1/index.md

 - Identify Your CB1
   - Look for your device, which will likely appear as an unknown device.
 Try each device until you find the one with the correct USB ID
     ![Find your CB1](images/zadig-find-your-cb1.png)
     - If you cannot find it, ensure that the DIP switches are set correctly and that your USB connection is functioning properly.
+- Install Driver

 ### Enable CB1 eMMC Storage as an USB Storage Device